-Switzerland is a European and worldwide hub for finance, engineering and life sciences, that means that there are fantastic, well paid jobs for foreigners in all the significant cities.
-But it is not affordable.
+Switzerland is a European and worldwide hub for finance, engineering and life sciences, that means that there are fantastic, well paid jobs for foreigners in many Swiss cities.
+But that comes with a price.
 In fact, Zurich is rated as

 Depending on what you plan on studying, studying abroad can provide you with an education and also an amazing experience.
 There are a number of different programs in Switzerland that allow you to study abroad on behalf of some of